 These are the regular payouts before any random multipliers are applied.
 And to be fair, they are not that different from the payouts you find on other sicbo tables.
 As a comparison, below are the payouts on Opus Gaming’s sicbo game.

-Otherwise, all other payouts are the same.
+Otherwise, payouts are the same.
 With random multipliers being applied you’d expect some more severe crimping of regular payouts to compensate (ala the reduced 29:1 straight up payout on Lightning Roulette).
 No complaints this hasn’t been done.

 Payouts compared.
 Below are Opus Gaming Sicbo payouts…